Dzuelu/arma-3-server/README.md

 ### Steam workshop mods

 The script will check for any workshop mod updates on startup and only download what is out of date.
-Place the mod list html exported by the launcher anywhere in the `/arma3/` directory and add the `WORKSHOP_MODS` environment variable to load.
+Place the mod list html exported by the launcher anywhere in the `/arma3/` directory and add the path to `WORKSHOP_MODS` environment variable to load.

 ### Helpful projects used